Andhra CID asks ED, I-T dept to probe Margadarsi chit fund | Law-Order

 The ADG said the CID suspects that the people depositing the funds with the chit fund company could be ''common people or fictitious''.
 He said while there are no complainants in the case, the state government cannot be a ''silent spectator'' to these alleged violations.
 The Criminal Investigation Department (CID) chief alleged that the chit fund company was not filing its balance sheets under the Chit Fund Act of 1982 but under the Companies Act and the state CID considered this an irregularity as public funds were being handled by private entities.

 The ADG said they have written to the Enforcement Directorate (ED), the Income-Tax Department and the serious fraud investigation office (SFIO) to probe these charges.
-The CID has filed seven FIRs against the company, and arrested five people, including Ramoji Rao and his daughter-in-law Sailaja Kiran.
-They are out on bail now.
+The CID has filed seven FIRs against the company, and arrested five people.
+Ramoji Rao and his daughter-in-law Sailaja Kiran were questioned by the agency.
 The AP CID said it registered a criminal case against the company, its promoters and its managers on the complaint of the Commissioner and IG of Stamps and Registrations of the state which found ''glaring violations'' in the affairs of the Margadarsi group.
 A total of 17 chit fund companies in the state are under the CID scanner, Sanjay said.

 Established in 1961, the Margadarsi company has 108 branches in the states of Andhra Pradesh, Telangana, Karnataka and Tamil Nadu, and as per the CID, the annual turnover of the company in the two states of AP and Telangana, during 2021-22 fiscal, stood at Rs 9,677 crore.
 The CID chief told reporters that when the auditor of the company was asked about the 'cheques on hand' the company had, he was not able to give the investigators a convincing answer and the figures were found to be ''bloated''.